I’ve been a full time RVer since 2007 and there have been

 • Something else to try is diatomaceous earth (not the kind used in pool filters), which can be found in most garden centers; this will work as long as you keep it dry.
 It is not harmful to pets or children.

-MICE: While camped in Tonto National Forest, AZ, last spring, we had our first surprise rving lesson when we found mice in the RV.
+MICE: While camped in Tonto National Forest, AZ, we had our first rving lesson when we were surprised to find mice in the RV.
 I opened the storage compartment under the dinette seat to get the bag of cat food and discovered the food was spilling out though a ragged hole in the bottom of the bag.
 We set a mousetrap, baited it with peanut butter and, within hours, had a little corpse to dispose of.
 Over the next few days, we kept baiting the trap and terminated three more critters.

 How they managed to get in is a mystery, but if there’s a way, they certainly will.
 Check your rig for any openings a rodent could squeeze through.
 Here are several ideas I’ve heard of that will keep them out: